swiftlang/swift/docs/SIL.rst

   Values of trivial type can be loaded and stored without any retain or release operations and do not need to be destroyed.

-- *Address-only types* are restricted value types for which the compiler cannot access a full concrete representation:
+- *Runtime-sized types* are restricted value types for which the compiler does not know the size of the type statically:

   * Resilient value types
   * Fragile struct or tuple types that contain resilient types as elements at any depth
   * Archetypes not constrained by a class protocol

+- *Address-only types* are restricted value types which cannot be loaded or otherwise worked with as SSA values:

+  * Runtime-sized types
   * Non-class protocol types
+  * [weak] types

   Values of address-only type (“address-only values”) must reside in memory and can only be referenced in SIL by address.
 Addresses of